 Hepatitis C is a disease that causes inflammation and infection of the liver.
 This condition develops after being infected with the hepatitis C virus (HCV).
 Hepatitis C can be either acute or chronic.

-The symptoms of acute hepatitis C set in quickly and last a few weeks, whereas chronic hepatitis C symptoms develop over a period of months and may not be apparent at first.
-The World Health Organization (WHO) estimates that 71 million people have chronic hepatitis C.
+The symptoms of acute hepatitis C set in quickly and last a few weeks.
+However, chronic hepatitis C symptoms develop over a period of months and may not be apparent at first.
+The World Health Organization (WHO) estimates that 71 million people have chronic hepatitis C. Learn more about the diagnosis and treatment of chronic hepatitis C as well as the complications of this condition.

-The Centers for Disease Control and Prevention state that 80 percent of people with hepatitis C don’t have symptoms.
-While this is true, some people complain of mild to severe symptoms, such as:
+The Centers for Disease Control and Prevention (CDC) state that approximately 70 to 80 percent of people with hepatitis C don’t have symptoms.
+While this is true, some people report mild to severe symptoms.
+These symptoms include:

 - dark urine